 Prepare the LCCA in accordance with 10 CFR Part 436, Subpart A and NIST Handbook 135 Life-Cycle Costing Manual for the Federal Energy Management Program.
 The LCCA must be prepared using the Building Life-Cycle Costing (BLCC) program, available from the National Institute of Standards and Technology.
-The implied long-term inflation rate and discount rates identified in the Annual supplement to NIST Handbook 135 must be used.
+The implied long-term inflation rate and discount rates identified in the Annual Supplement to NIST Handbook 135 must be used.
 A link to BLCC can also be found at the Department of Energy's building energy tools web site: Building Life Cycle Cost Programs.
 When needed, refer to UFC 3-410-01 for requirements to obtain weather data.
 The NIST handbook focuses on determining an LCCA for each design alternative modeled by acceptable software.
-In order to be fully acceptable, the selected design alternative must also comply with federally-mandated ASHRAE 90.1 baseline, and achieve 30%
+In order to be fully acceptable, the selected design alternative must also comply with federally-mandated ASHRAE 90.1 baseline, and achieve 30% energy efficiency below the baseline when LCCE.
+Refer to Energy Optimization and LCCA Process Integration which details the mandatory framework for determining systems that contribute to the energy and water footprint of the building; and paragraph Energy Efficiency, which provides analysis details.

-&lt;sup>2 In addition to the new building requirements, all existing building large capital energy investments (all projects for which the cost of the systems that impact energy consumption exceeds \$250K, which constitutes a capital investment, per National Defense Authorization Act) are to employ the most energy efficient designs, systems, equipment, and controls that are life cycle cost effective.
+2 In addition to the new building requirements, all existing building large capital energy investments (all projects for which the cost of the systems that impact energy consumption exceeds \$250K, which constitutes a capital investment, per National Defense Authorization Act) are to employ the most energy efficient designs, systems, equipment, and controls that are life cycle cost effective.